 - Huge choice in store

-- Family owned and operated in South Australia for over two decades
+- Family owned and operated in South Australia for over three decades.

-- Only 8 kilometres south of Adelaide's CBD.
+- Only 10 minutes south of Adelaide CBD.